Our academy is now fully open for students but we will keep this section up to date in case any students are able to work from home, due to Covid.

 If you have attempted a task and you find you are unable to complete it because you need more guidance, you should first message your teacher on Teams and then by email if you don’t get a response – there is a risk that your message may not have reached your teacher if something has gone wrong.

-You can always use the ‘chat’ function in Teams to seek support during lessons.
+You can always use the ‘chat’ function in Teams to seek support and your teacher will get back to you promptly.
 You should never just ‘leave’ the work; you are responsible for managing your work and it must all be completed in full.

 How should I communicate with my teacher?